nopnop2002/esp-idf-st7789/README.md

 ![TroubleShooting](https://user-images.githubusercontent.com/6020549/167105707-20799cc3-0f01-4815-aecf-829d0257122a.JPG)

 Perhaps the reset circuit requires a lot of current.
-Finally I used the following circuit.
+Ultimately I ended up using the following circuit.
+And press the reset button several times.

 ```
 ESP32 3V3  -------------------------------+
                                           |